JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 The most important aspects of this use-case are:

-- While a project is playing, the user can start another one (and the previous one will stop).
+- It is possible to delete any created project (even if it is running).
-- It is possible to delete a running project.
+- The user can only shave one selected project at a time.
-- If a project is running and the application is minimized, when the app is maximized, the project will continue running.
+- While having one selected project, the only way to have no selected projects is to delete the current project.

-- It is possoble to stop and start running the selected project while the application is minimized.
+We decided that the application's end-state is the moment the application is closed.
+However, we chose to ommit it since every state would have a transition to it.

 ![Use-case 2's state machine](./state_machines/state_machine_2.png)